Roblox/avatar-evolution/index.md

 - [FileMesh](api/class/FileMesh) &mdash; skinned mesh support
 - [Animator](api/class/Animator) &mdash; support for animating Bones

 **Warning:** These new types aren't supported on production and may be change dramatically before release.
 Don't use places or models using these in a production game!
+They won't work in Team Create either!